 Do you want to include a blog?
 You'll find many eCommerce sites do, simply because that content provides ample opportunities to rank for relevant keywords and provide useful information to your potential customers.
 A site with a well-maintained, insightful blog will have more credibility than one without.

 Reviews are one of the ways that online shoppers help decide between different products or different providers.
 How else can they be sure that what they're buying is legit and does what they want it to?

 In fact, 55% of shoppers say that online reviews influence their buying decisions.

 eCommerce websites should include reviews and feedback sections, displaying your customers' opinions about the product.
 Reviews and feedback are imperative to function as part of your credibility as a brand.
 They also force you to build a good and honest relationship with customers and not just sweep the bad reviews under the rug.

 All businesses are likely to get a bad review at some point but use it as an opportunity to resolve the issue by replying appropriately and offering assistance.
 Remember, the more reviews you’ve got means there are people actually buying your products which means your products are seen as legitimate.

 In addition to your own review section, you could include links to external review sites like TrustPilot or Feefo.
 These sites provide more credibility, because you as a business have no control over which reviews are posted - so visitors know that whatever your star rating is, that's an accurate reflection.

-If you’d like to find out more about building eCommerce websites, reach us out at SpiderGroup so we can help you create the right site - one that’s profitable for your business.
+If you’d like to find out more about our website design and development services or eCommerce website design in Bristol, reach us out at SpiderGroup so we can help you create the right site - one that’s profitable for your business.